klassen-software-solutions/ksstest/README.md

 ### General Coding Principles

-1. Be very familiar with [C++ Core Guidelines](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines].
+1. Be very familiar with [C++ Core Guidelines](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).
     If you choose to write code that breaks one of these, be prepared to justify your decision.
-2. Favour reliability and readability over strict formatting guidelines.
-If you use item 2 to break a formatting guideline, be prepared to justify your decision.
+2. Favour reliability and readability over strict formatting guidelines, but if choose to break a formatting guideline, be prepared to justify your decision.
-4. Follow the C++14 standard.
+3. Follow the C++14 standard.
 (We won't switch to C++17 until 2020.)
-5. Don't work on the master branch - create your own suitably named branch to work on.
+4. Don't work on the master branch - create your own suitably named branch to work on.
 6. Don't merge your branch into master - create a suitable pull request so we have an opportunity to review your work first.
-7. Write unit tests that cover your code.
+6. Write unit tests that cover your code.
 The code must pass the unit tests before your pull request will be accepted.
+7. Eliminate all compiler warnings.
+If you absolutely cannot eliminate a warning, then suppress it using the apprpriate #pragma, but be prepared to justify your decision.

 ### General Code Formatting

 #### Header files

-* C++ header files should use the extention '.hpp'.
+* C++ header files should use the extention '.hpp' and be all lower case.
-* C header files should user the extention '.h'.
+* C header files should user the extention '.h' and be all lower case.
 * C/C++ mixed header files should use '.hpp' and must have appropriate '#if defined __cplusplus' statements.
+* Header files do not have to be limited to a single class.
+But everthing in them should be reasonably related.
 * Names of headers files that are for compiling only (i.e. that do not need to be installed with the library) should start with an underscore.
 * Header files must be protected using an '#ifdef' of the form 'ksstest_<filenamebase>_hpp'.
 * Keep implementation details out of the header except for very simple classes and structures.
 Make use of the [PIMPL Pattern](https://en.cppreference.com/w/cpp/language/pimpl) when suitable.